“He who dwells in the shelter of the Most High will abide in the shadow of the Almighty” – Psalm 91.1

 It’s almost as if the writer is trying, in a good way, to call God every name in the book.
 Of course, he doesn’t use all of them, but it’s a pretty good start.
 He purposely fits these names into his lyrics so as to reassure us when we are scared and anxious, and to remind us that because God is all these things and more, our future is secure.

-If a lot of people know your name today, that’s cool.
+If a lot of people know your name today, that’s great.
 Praise God for the platform He has given you.
 Use it to honor Him.
-But, on the other hand, if you feel unknown and anonymous, that’s okay, too.
+On the other hand, if you feel unknown and anonymous, that’s okay, too.
 You are not anonymous to God.
 He knows your name (and its proper spelling).

-But I happen to agree with Anonymous Man.
-It’s okay if no one knows my name because what matters most is that they know the Name that is above every name…
+Thanks for the reminder, Anonymous Man.
+It’s okay if not many know my name, because what matters most is that they know the Name that is above every name…

 Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow…Philippians 2.9-10